-The One Stop Shop consists of the offices of Associate Vice President for Academics, Center for Academic Services, Registrar, and Financial Aid which are located on the first floor of the Gardner Center.
-Also included are Admissions and the Testing Center which are located on the second floor of the same building.
+The One Stop Shop consists of the offices of Associate Vice President for Academics and Enrollment Management, Academic Success Center, Registrar, Student Accounts, and Financial Aid, all located on the first floor of the Gardner Center.
+Also included are the Admissions Office and the Testing Center, located on the second floor of the same building.